ParkerBooth/Sports-Analyst-Portfolio/README.md

 # Parker Booth - Sports Data Analyst Portfolio
 ## About
 Hello, I am Parker Booth!
 I have an analytical background in Quantitative Analysis, Business Analytics, and Econometrics.
-I am currently studying in the Master of Statistics program at the University of Utah.
-I am passionate about using my acquired data analysis skills in sports to help athletes reach their highest potential.
+Currently, I am studying in the Master of Statistics program at the University of Utah, with plans to graduate in the Spring of 2025.
+I am passionate about using my acquired data analysis skills in the sports industry to help athletes reach their highest potential.

-During my studies, I have honed my analytical skills using economic data.
-I have done multiple projects with federal economic data that honed my skills.
-I primarily coded in R studio and Stata during this timeframe.
+Throughout my studies, I have honed my analytical skills using economic data through various projects with federal economic data.
+My primary tools for these projects were R programming and Stata.

-I have experience in a sports setting at the University of Utah as a Sports Science Intern with the Applied Health & Performance Science department.
-This opportunity has given me experience with data analysis in a sports setting.
-I have done multiple projects with athlete data to improve athlete performance.
+I also have significant experience in a sports setting as a Sports Science Intern in the Applied Health & Performance Science department at the University of Utah.
+This opportunity has given me experience with data analysis in a sports setting using R programming and Power BI to analyze athlete data to improve performance.

 [My Resume](https://github.com/ParkerBooth/Sports-Analyst-Portfolio/blob/main/Parker%20Booth%20Resume.pdf)